kk1987/P52s-hackintosh/README.md

   * Scrolling can feel sluggish
   * Could be disabled by PrtSc key.
 (It won't disable TrackPoint, which mostly works fine)
 * Sleep/wake
-  * Power LED continues to blink if laptop is waken immediately after going into sleep
+  * (Most of the time) Power LED continues to blink after wake
+  * (In rare cases) Bluetooth may become unavailable after wake

 ### Not Working / Untested